Raising a daughter as a single dad definitely requires certain knowledge. Here are 7 tips to guide you on your single dad journey!

 #6 Teach them about safety.

 Unfortunately, girls are often targets of several different types of crimes.
-Whether these crimes come in the form of pedophiles, touchers, rapists, family, friends, strangers, traffickers, or sex offenders–your job as the dad is to give them the tools to protect themselves as best as possible from anything.
+Whether these crimes come in the form of pedophiles, touchers, rapists, family, friends, strangers, traffickers, or sex offenders– your job as the dad is to give them the tools to protect themselves as best as possible from anything.
 How do you do that?
 Depending on their age, you’ll need to cater the message that you send and the information you give them.

 One way my husband and I taught our younger girls about safety (they’re 5 and 8), was to explain how their bodies belong to them and no one is allowed to touch them.
 We made rules to tell us if any one tried touching them, even family, and that they would not get in trouble for telling us.
 Another conversation we had was how some people do bad things, so it’s our job as a family to stay away from strangers no matter what they’re offering.
 We taught them how to yell if a stranger came to them, what to yell, how loud to yell, and we learned what steps to take next.
 While it sounds serious, these are serious times and kids deserve to know what to do.
 They’re much smarter than many of us realize.

 Before you start a conversation like this with your daughters, prepare your thoughts beforehand and gear it towards their respective ages.
+You can also give yourself key points on a note pad to keep your conversation on track.

 #7 Learn that attitudes are a sign something is wrong.

 All girls have attitudes.
 Doesn’t matter if they’re 4 or 16.
 We all get them and we all have different reasons for getting them.
-As a dad, you probably don’t want to deal with it or you don’t know how to deal with it.
+As a dad, you probably don’t want to deal with it or maybe, you don’t know how to deal with it.
 That’s okay, girls don’t always know how to deal with it either.

 Attitudes are a part of growing up, and still occurs in adulthood.
 It is a tool we use to warn others to stay away, but can sometimes be cruel if left unchecked.
-There are also times when an attitude isn’t due to any external event, merely an internal one–like hormones or hunger or fatigue.
+There are also times when an attitude isn’t due to any external event, merely an internal one– like hormones or hunger or fatigue.

 Your job as the dad is to figure out what the cause is.
 Just do so in a way that is both loving and caring, while also putting your foot down with it.
 You have to be both a teddy bear and the hammer.
 In other words, let your daughter know that you will not tolerate an attitude, that mutual respect is required to have a good working relationship, and that you’re there for her, if and when she is ready to talk.

 And while the above method will work for most teens, when it comes to younger girls, the approach will be different.
-Use a soft voice with a hint of love, understanding, and curiosity, to help you figure their attitude causes.
+Use a soft voice with a hint of love, understanding, and curiosity, to help you figure out their attitude causes.
 Sometimes, even a small joke to lighten up the situation can help your little one fess up to why she was having an attitude.

-A few tips to guide you through attitudes at any age: (1) always be patient, (2) be willing to give space, (3) be firm and caring, (4) don’t allow disrespect, (5) never antagonize them into anger, and (6) don’t ignore or pretend it didn’t happen.
+A few tips to guide you through attitudes at any age: (1) always be patient, (2) be willing to give them space, (3) be firm and caring, (4) don’t allow disrespect, (5) never antagonize them into anger, and (6) don’t ignore or pretend it didn’t happen.